ForestAdmin/documentation-user-guide/project-settings/other-project-settings/security-tab/scim-integration-with-onelogin.md

 ## Managing teams with SCIM groups

-Groups allow you to create mapping rules between oneLogin roles and ForestAdmin teams.
+Groups allow you to create mapping rules between oneLogin roles and Forest Admin teams.

 First, go to the Provisioning tab and on the Entitlement section, click on "Refresh" to fetch teams in OneLogin.

 <figure><img src="../../../.gitbook/assets/image (490).png" alt=""><figcaption></figcaption></figure>

-You can then create a rule for each role you want to map with an existing ForestAdmin team.
+You can then create a rule for each role you want to map with an existing Forest Admin team.

 <figure><img src="../../../.gitbook/assets/image (518).png" alt=""><figcaption></figcaption></figure>

-When a role is added a removed from a user, it will be automatically added or removed to the corresponding ForestAdmin team.
+When a role is added a removed from a user, it will be automatically added or removed to the corresponding Forest Admin team.